GOVERNANCE CONTEXT OF PARLIAMENT

 The Parliament of the Cook Islands is a key part of the country’s overall formal governance structure, the State.
 This section places Parliament in its constitutional context by identifying the different parts of the State and outlines Parliament’s functions.

-The Cook Islands is a self-governing parliamentary democracy having the Queen of the United Kingdom as Head of State represented by the Queen’s Representative (QR).
-The QR carries out his functions acting on the advice of the Executive Government.
+The Cook Islands is a self-governing parliamentary democracy having the King of the United Kingdom as Head of State represented by the King’s Representative (KR).
+The KR carries out his functions acting on the advice of the Executive Government.

-The Executive Council is the supreme decision-making body of Government and comprises the QR (as Chairman) and all Cabinet Ministers which includes the Prime Minister.
-Members of the Executive Council are appointed by the QR on behalf of The Queen.
-Its principal purpose is to advise the QR on matters relating to administering Government in the Cook Islands.
-In most matters, other than those matters reserved solely for a decision by the QR, the QR will act on the advice of the Executive Council.
-The most common form of this advice is a recommendation that the QR agree (‘assent’) on behalf of The Queen to legislation passed by Parliament so that it becomes law.
-In addition, the Executive Council has the responsibility of advising the QR in making senior appointments, such as certain Judges.
+The Executive Council is the supreme decision-making body of Government and comprises the KR (as Chairman) and all Cabinet Ministers which includes the Prime Minister.
+Members of the Executive Council are appointed by the KR on behalf of The King.
+Its principal purpose is to advise the KR on matters relating to administering Government in the Cook Islands.
+In most matters, other than those matters reserved solely for a decision by the KR, the KR will act on the advice of the Executive Council.
+The most common form of this advice is a recommendation that the KR agree (‘assent’) on behalf of The King to legislation passed by Parliament so that it becomes law.
+In addition, the Executive Council has the responsibility of advising the KR in making senior appointments, such as certain Judges.

 House of Ariki